Campus Resources at OSU

 CAPE operates through a multi-disciplinary and collaborative approach to provide a continuum of programs and services designed to prevent interpersonal and gender-based violence and to support survivors.

 If you have experienced or witnessed a bias incident you can use this page to learn more about the process, connect with a member of the Bias Response Team or submit a report.
-OIS would be happy to talk with you more about this and can support you in submiting a report.
+OIS would be happy to talk with you more about this and can support you in submitting a report.

 Contact International Student Advisors about Reduced Course Loads, Taking a Leave of Absence, Employment, Financial Assistance Opportunities, and other matters.
 Visit us in University Plaza Suite 130 or make an appointment.